planors/planors/CONTRIBUTING.md

     └── postcss.js # PostCSS configuration for Tailwind
 ```

-### `packages/design`

-This package contains the design system for the project.
-It's built using Tailwind and it's used for building the UI.

-### `packages/web`

-This package contains the web application for the project.
-It's built using Next.js and it's used for the main app.

 ### `packages/db`

 This package contains the database management logic for the project.
 It's built using Prisma and it's used for database migrations, seeding, etc.